Executive Summary

 Hatchery Fish Problem #1- High Loss of Upriver Coleman Fish

 Problem – The Coleman Hatchery releases approximately 12 million fall-run smolts annually from the hatchery on Battle Creek near Redding.
-The NMFS Santa Cruz Science Center studies indicate that in low flow years, up to 70% of these fish are lost to predation in the first 80 to100 miles of the Sacramento River.
-This amounts to 6 or 7 million lost smolts and seriously damages the overall survival of the Coleman hatchery fish in the low flow years.
+The NMFS Santa Cruz Science Center studies indicate that in low-flow years, up to 70% of these fish are lost to predation in the first 80 to 100 miles of the Sacramento River.
+This amounts to 6 or 7 million lost smolts, which seriously damages the overall survival of the Coleman hatchery fish in low-flow years.

-Action – If data shows the test was successful, expand the numbers released and put the system into regular use at least in low water years.
+Action – If the data indicates the test was successful, expand the numbers released and put the system into regular use, at least in low-water years.

 Read More: Modify Coleman Hatchery Release Practices